On Arrival: Without A Map

 Clarity didn't arrive as certainty.
 It arrived as capacity.

-The capacity to choose a line that made sense for the day.
-The capacity to turn back without calling it failure.
-The capacity to move at the pace my body allowed, rather than the pace a map suggested.
+Capacity to choose a line that made sense for the day.
+To turn back without calling it failure.
+Capacity to move at the pace my body allowed, rather than the pace a map suggested.

 That kind of clarity doesn't appear all at once.
 It accumulates, season by season, through attention and restraint.
-It comes from staying with the place long enough to recognize when you've arrived somewhere.
-Not because it was marked, but because it feels inhabitable.
+From staying with the place long enough to recognize when you've arrived somewhere.
+Not because it was marked, but because it feels habitable.

 I often find it interesting how I arrive at places.
 It's rarely where I expected to end up.
 But more often than not, it's where I was already headed, long before I knew how to say so.